 Coaching typically presupposes hiring an out-of-house trainer (coach) who will work with the teams.
 The coach’s task, in this case, would be to analyze the personality and motivation of each staff member.
 During the group coaching, they will then offer solutions for improving team communication and interaction to achieve better results in the workplace.

 This method can be beneficial to target issues within a specific team or workgroup.
 With that, it may not be easy to scale this approach to a large company as it would be quite resource-demanding.
+Companies can even make a life coaching contract for their employees and teams.

 Peer learning is a more decentralized approach that focuses on individuals.
 In this case, team members are encouraged to share their own experiences and advise each other on diversity and inclusion practices.